 Precedence Diagram Approach (PDM)

-PDM community diagrams are regularly utilized in project management these days and are a greater green opportunity for ADMs.
+PDM network diagrams are regularly utilized in project management these days and are a greater green opportunity for ADMs.
 In the priority diagramming approach for developing community diagrams, every box, or node, represents a hobby—with the arrows representing relationships among the distinct sports.
 The arrows can consequently constitute all 4 viable relationships:

 - “Finish to Start” (FS): When a hobby cannot begin earlier than any other hobby finishes.